HallowsTechLab/HallowsTechLab.github.io/README.md

-You have reaced Hallow's Tech Labs's root, not much to see here, however be sure to check out the links below
+You have reached Hallow's Tech Labs's root, not much to see here, however be sure to check out the links below